 The Wonder Years soundtrack includes music by Sam Cooke, John Covert and Otis Redding.
-This info article contains spoilers for Saladin K. Patterson’s remake of the original ABC series.
+This info article contains spoilers and song details for Saladin K. Patterson’s remake of the original ABC series.
 Visit the Soundtracks of Television section for more Vague Visages streaming guides.

 Narrated by Don Cheadle, The Wonder Years takes place during the late 60s in Montgomery, Alabama.
 The coming-of-age story follows Dean Williams (Elisha Williams), a Black 12-year-old who experiences ups and down at school while trying to process racial tension in his community and beyond.
 In the pilot episode, music supervisor Amani K. Smith (Shut Up and Dribble) incorporates R&B productions from two iconic vocalists who greatly impacted American culture during the 60s.
 Here’s every featured song in the 21st century version of The Wonder Years.

 Read More at VV — Soundtracks of Television: ‘The Peripheral’